1996–97 Charlotte Hornets season

-The 1996–97 NBA season was the 9th season for the Charlotte Hornets in the National Basketball Association.
+The 1996–97 Charlotte Hornets season was the ninth season for the Charlotte Hornets in the National Basketball Association.
 For the first time since the 1990–91 season, Larry Johnson was not on the team's opening day roster.
-The Hornets had the 13th pick in the 1996 NBA draft, and selected high school basketball star Kobe Bryant, but soon traded him to the Los Angeles Lakers in exchange for Vlade Divac, acquired Anthony Mason from the New York Knicks, and signed free agent Tony Smith during the off-season.
+The Hornets received the thirteenth overall pick in the 1996 NBA draft, and selected shooting guard, and high school basketball star Kobe Bryant, and also selected shooting guard Tony Delk from the University of Kentucky with the 16th overall pick; however, the team soon traded Bryant to the Los Angeles Lakers in exchange for Vlade Divac, acquired Anthony Mason from the New York Knicks, and signed free agent Tony Smith during the off-season.
 The team also hired former Boston Celtics star Dave Cowens as their new head coach.

 Under Cowens, and with the addition of Divac and Mason, the new-look Hornets played better than expected.
-After an 8–9 start to the season, the Hornets won 21 of their next 31 games, holding a 29–19 record at the All-Star break.
-At midseason, the team signed free agent and former All-Star forward Tom Chambers in January, then traded Scott Burrell, second-year guard Anthony Goldwire, and second-year center George Zidek to the Golden State Warriors, and acquired Ricky Pierce from the Denver Nuggets in February.
+After struggling with an 8–9 start to the regular season, the Hornets won 21 of their next 31 games, holding a 29–19 record at the All-Star break.
+At mid-season, the team signed free agent and former All-Star forward Tom Chambers in January, then traded Scott Burrell to the Golden State Warriors in exchange for Donald Royal, and dealt second-year guard Anthony Goldwire, and second-year center George Zidek to the Denver Nuggets in exchange for Ricky Pierce in February.
 However, Chambers was released to free agency after 12 games.
-The Hornets posted a nine-game winning streak in April, and finished fourth in the Central Division with a franchise best record at 54–28, making it back to the playoffs after a one-year absence.
+The Hornets posted a nine-game winning streak in April, and finished in fourth place in the Central Division with a franchise best 54–28 record, earning the sixth seed in the Eastern Conference, and making it back to the NBA playoffs after a one-year absence.